As fentanyl continues to claim lives, Texans work to put an end to its lethal effects

 "What I'm hoping is that people are at home with their kids where they're comfortable in their own house and are sharing these conversations," said Brandy Hafner, the director of Health Services for RRISD.

-Conversation around drugs can be uncomfortable, but Brandy Hafner with the district says these talks need to happen sooner rather than later, so parents and students know about the dangers of fentanyl and what Round Rock ISD is doing to address it.
+The conversation around drugs can be uncomfortable, but Brandy Hafner with RRISD said these talks need to happen sooner rather than later, so parents and students know about the dangers of fentanyl and what RRISD is doing to address it.

-Hafner says the district has previously had a hard time getting naloxone, a lifesaving drug better known as Narcan.
+Hafner said the district has previously had a hard time getting naloxone, a lifesaving drug better known as Narcan.

-"It's a large endeavor to make sure that our 6,500 staff members have the training necessary," said Hafner.
+"It's a large endeavor to make sure that our 6,500 staff members have the training necessary," Hafner said.

 "Eighteen months ago, I lost my 19-year-old son to one illicit Percocet pill purchased on social media," said Stefanie Turner with Texas Against Fentanyl.